Shopify vs. WooCommerce: Which shop is better?

 - SEO and content marketing are central

-- You want to optimize costs long-term
+- If you want to optimize costs in the long term

-- You already use WordPress
+- You are already using WordPress

-At GoldenWing, we support you with both platforms – from consulting to development to ongoing support.
-With over 3 years of experience creating e-commerce solutions, we know exactly which platform fits your business.
+At GoldenWing, we support you on both platforms – from consulting and development to ongoing support.
+With over 3 years of experience in creatingE-commerceWe know exactly which platform is right for your business.

-Still unsure?
-Contact us for a free initial consultation.
-We will analyze your project and recommend the optimal solution – independently and honestly.
+Are you still unsure?
+Contact usFor a free initial consultation.
+We analyze your project and recommend the optimal solution – independently and honestly.